Kanna-Neko/dew/README.md

 dew template basic gcd
 ```

+## gym support
+Use dew init apikey command first, you can obtain apikey in the https://codeforces.com/settings/api

 ## dew random
 random command will specify a problem for your current rating \[+200, +300\], and you can specify a detailed rating or range rating you want.